Leon Schaffran

-Leon Valentin Schaffran (born 31 July 1998) is a German professional footballer who plays as a goalkeeper for 2.
-Bundesliga club Greuther Fürth.
+Leon Valentin Schaffran (born 31 July 1998) is a German professional footballer who plays as a goalkeeper for Swiss Challenge League club Vaduz in Liechtenstein.

 Club career

 Schaffran is a youth product of BW Beelitz, RSV Eintracht 1949, and Hertha.
 He began his senior career with the Hertha reserves in 2016, but left after 3 seasons without breaking into the senior team.
 He transferred to Greuther Fürth in the summer of 2018, where he was initially the third goalkeeper.
 He made his professional debut with Greuther Fürth a 2–0 DFB Pokal loss to Stuttgarter Kickers on 30 July 2022.
 He was briefly the starting goalkeeper in August 2022, after an injury to the starter Andreas Linde.

+On 13 May 2024, Schaffran signed a one-year contract with Vaduz.

 International career

 Schaffran is a youth international for Germany, having played up to the Germany U19s.